 provide a pleasant substitute to the evening news.
 Several games and puzzles are on the bookshelf as

 well.
 The closest source of a local newspaper is the Rodeo Grocery, in Rodeo, New Mexico, fifteen miles

 from here.
 USA Today is available at the Portal Store.

-San Simon, Arizona, and in Lordsburg, New Mexico.
+Gas is available in San Simon, Arizona, and Animas and Lordsburg, New Mexico.
 Please plan accordingly.
 We do not keep gas

 on hand.
 Rule of thumb is to gas up when down to a quarter tank no matter where you are.